Family businesses on divorce

 Protecting family businesses in a divorce FAQs

-The valuation approach will depend on a range of factors such as the nature of the business, how it is structured, the market it's operating in and tax implications.
+The valuation approach will depend on a range of factors, such as the nature of the business, how it's structured, the market it's operating in and any tax implications.

-And valuation is far from the end of the story.
-What's critical is how that value is factored into the overall divorce financial settlement.
-It may be possible to raise money from the business to make a payment from the business-owning spouse to the other, but if it isn't there may need to be an unequal split of other family assets to compensate or both of the couple may have to keep shares.
+What really matters is how the business value is factored into the overall divorce financial settlement.
+It may be possible to release funds from the business so one spouse can make a payment to the other.
+If this isn't an option, there may need to be an unequal division of other family assets to balance things out, or both of you may continue to hold shares in the business.

 Contact our team today